wighawag/hardhat-deploy/README.md

 }
 ```

-The deploy folder is expected to contains the deploy script that are executed upon invocation of `buidler deploy` or `buidler node`
+The deploy folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`

 The deployment folder will contains the resulting deployments (contract addresses along their abi, bytecode, metadata...).
 One folder per network and one file per contract.

 The imports folder is expected to contains artifacts that were pre-compiled.
 Useful if you want to upgrade to a new solidity version but want to keep using previously compiled contracts.
-The artifact is the same format as normal buidler artifact, so you can easily copy them over, before switching to a new compiler version.
+The artifact is the same format as normal hardhat artifact, so you can easily copy them over, before switching to a new compiler version.

 ### Importing deployment from other projects (truffle support too)

-It also add the `external` field to `BuidlerConfig`
+It also add the `external` field to `HardhatConfig`

 Such fiels allows to specify paths for external artifacts or deployments.
-The use of the `paths` field is not possible because buidler expects all paths field to be string.
-It does not accept arrays or objects, see https://github.com/nomiclabs/buidler/issues/776.
+The use of the `paths` field is not possible because hardhat expects all paths field to be string.
+It does not accept arrays or objects, see https://github.com/nomiclabs/hardhat/issues/776.

 The external object has 2 fields: